8 Reasons to Visit Costa Rica's Caribbean Coast

 This is Costa Rica with a Caribbean accent.
 Where Latin and Caribbean culture converge.
 Where Salsa and Calypso play in harmony, Spanish and Jamaican Creole interweave, and Rastafarians dish West Indian curry beside coconut scented rice and beans.
 This is Costa Rica with pounding surf and calm crystalline waters dotted with vibrant coral reef.
 Where sloths cause traffic jams and colorful butterflies land on your feet.
 This is the Costa Rica made of dreams.

 Once upon a time only fanatical surfers and dedicated environmentalists made their way to the rugged undeveloped Caribbean coast.
-Today a clean paved road connects the capitol city of San Jose to the Southern Caribbean towns, just a few hours away, offering easy access to paradise.
+Today a clean paved road connects the capital city of San Jose to the Southern Caribbean towns, just a few hours away, offering easy access to paradise.
 Now is the time to explore the less touristic side of Costa Rica.
 Here are the top reasons why:

 1. Laze on Some of the Most Beautiful Beaches in the World